 - Added communication through member e-mail and Facebook lists.

 - Continued Emu oil research

-- The AEA worked to have a presence at National Poultry Improvement Program
+- The AEA worked to have a presence at National Poultry Improvement Program.
+(NPIP)

-- Through efforts of AEA, the American Heart Association adds Emu to their list of heart healthy foods.
+- Through efforts of AEA, the American Heart Association added Emu to their list of heart healthy foods.

 - Brochures, publications, newsletter, etc.